On solvable factors of almost simple groups: Introduction

 With applications in mind, it is desirable to extend \cite[Theorem 1.1]{LX} by obtaining more information on the Type I factorizations of almost simple classical groups.
 In particular, we would like to shed more light on the minimal possibilities for a solvable factor in these cases (cf. \cite[Problem 1.7]{LX}).

-Our first result gives a sharp lower bound on the order of a solvable factor in every Type I factorization of an almost simple classical group.
-In the statement, a \emph{Type I.j factorization} of $G$ refers to a factorization satisfying the conditions of Case j in Table \ref{tab}.
+Our first result gives a sharp lower bound on the order of a solvable factor in every Type I factorization.
+In the statement, a \emph{Type I.j factorization} refers to a factorization satisfying the conditions of Case j in Table \ref{tab}.

 \begin{theorem} Let $G$ be an almost simple classical group with socle $G_0$ and suppose $G=HK$ is a Type I.j factorization of $G$.
 Then there exists an integer $\ell$ and an almost simple group $G_1$ with socle $G_0$ such that \begin{itemize} \item[{\rm (i)}] $G_1 = H_1K_1$ is a Type I.j factorization of $G_1$; and \item[{\rm (ii)}] $|H_1| = \ell$ divides $|H|$, \end{itemize} where $(G_1,H_1,K_1,\ell)$ is listed in Table $\ref{tab2}$. \end{theorem}